Street Fighter X Tekken: Development

 Prior to tournament EVO 2010 at Las Vegas, Nevada, Street Fighter IV producer Yoshinori Ono was teasing a yet to be announced game which was initially believed to be a new Darkstalkers entry.
 Before EVO 2010's Super Street Fighter IV finals, Ono was confronted by Tekken producer Katsuhiro Harada on stage after teasing more of the game that would officially be announced at the 2010 Comic-Con.
 During the Super Street Fighter IV panel at Comic-Con, Harada appeared out of the crowd and went towards the stage while handing out free copies of Tekken 6, which was met with cheers and boos.
 Ono and Harada then confirmed the existence of Street Fighter X Tekken.
 Both the teaser trailer and early gaming footage of Street Fighter X Tekken was also shown at Comic-Con.
-During the announcement, Harada also revealed his own related project, Tekken X Street Fighter, which was being developed by Namco and would feature gameplay similar to that of Tekken.
 Other Capcom games are referenced in Street Fighter X Tekken, such as Dino Crisis, which has a stage based around one of its levels.

 The PC port of Street Fighter X Tekken was developed by Polish studio QLOC.
 A portable version of the game was announced for the PlayStation Vita at the Electronic Entertainment Expo 2011.
 Downloadable content is cross-compatible between both the PlayStation 3 and Vita versions of the game.

+During the original announcement, Harada also revealed his own related project, Tekken X Street Fighter, which was being developed by Namco and would follow their 3D style of gameplay used in Tekken.
+Development of Namco's take to the crossover was put on hold in 2016 and has never been released.